 This research group is dedicated to British landscape art from the historical to the contemporary.
-The group’s activities for 2020–21 will cover three main areas:
+In 2021–22 we will focus our discussions on three main areas:

-- The climate crisis and the role of landscape art
+- The climate crisis and its relationship with landscape art

-The group hopes to attract interest from artists, academics, curators, learning and engagement specialists who seek innovative approaches to the study of historic and contemporary landscape art.
-Through seminars, workshops and collection visits, the group raises questions and develops activities that are transferable to the study of British landscape art in general and are connected to current issues.
+The group welcomes participation from artists, academics, curators, learning and engagement specialists who seek innovative approaches to the study of historic and contemporary landscape art.
+Through online seminars, informal chats, gallery tours and workshops, the group raises questions that are transferable to the study of British landscape art in general and shine new perspectives on current issues.

-The British Landscapes group is convened by Jenny Gaschke (Curator of Fine Art pre-1900, Bristol Museum & Art Gallery), Helen Record (Curatorial Assistant, Royal Academy) and Emma Roodhouse (Collections & Learning Curator (Art), Colchester & Ipswich Museums).
+The British Landscapes group is convened by Jenny Gaschke (Senior Curator of Paintings, The Victoria and Albert Museum), Helen Record (Assistant Curator, Royal Academy) and Emma Roodhouse (Collections & Learning Curator (Art), Colchester & Ipswich Museums).